Easy Chicken Pot Pie Casserole

 Instructions

-• Add in the celery and onions and continue to sautee for 2 minutes.
+• Add the carrots and cook for 4 minutes.

-• Bake for 25-35 minutes until biscuits are golden and puffed up.
+• Bake for 25 to 35 minutes, or until the biscuits are golden brown and cooked through.

 Christina’s Notes

-• Don’t Dilute the Soup: Using the cream soup straight from the can keeps the filling thick and hearty.
+• Use the cream soup straight from the can for the best filling consistency.

-• Watch the Biscuits: If the tops are browning too fast, loosely cover the casserole with foil and continue baking.
+• If the biscuit topping starts browning too quickly, loosely tent the casserole with foil during the final part of baking.

 For more helpful information about this recipe, such as variations, substitutions and other pro-tips, scroll up on the page.